-“For You are my hope, O Lord God; You are my trust from my youth.
-By You I have been upheld from birth; You are He who took me out of my mother’s womb.
-My praise shall be continually of You,” Psalm 71:5-6, NKJV
+“For thou art my hope, O Lord God: thou art my trust from my youth.
+By thee have I been holden up from the womb: thou art he that took me out of my mother’s bowels: my praise shall be continually of thee.”
+Psalm 71:5-6

 Hopelessness kills this world.
 It’s like a ravenous disease spreading from individual to individual, house to house, community to community, city to city until everywhere we look all that is seen is what looks like people drowning in the distresses of this life.
 Barely holding onto a fading thread of what could be in order to make it through another day.
 There is no vigor for or in life.
 It’s just a daily trudging through, each step getting harder and harder.